In some situations, workers can take legal action against their employer if they feel they have been a victim of unfair dismissal.

 While there are lots of rules and regulations around unfair dismissal, there are also guidelines as to what types of dismissals are fair.
 These include dismissals:

 • that are grounded in matters related to unacceptable conduct at work or when representing the company

 • that come about due to issues concerning the employee being fit for their job, such as qualifications and capability

 • that can be justified by a “substantial reason”.
 This could include a business restructure, for example.

 Employees who began their contract before April 2012 need to have worked for a business for over a year in order to claim unfair dismissal.
 Due to a change in employment legislation, employees who started their employment after this date need to have been working in a job for two years before they can make a legitimate claim for unfair dismissal.

-Employees who feel they have been unfairly dismissed or employers facing a claim for unfair dismissal should consult an employment lawyer who can assess and support their claim.
+Employees who feel they have been unfairly dismissed or employers facing a claim for unfair dismissal should consult employment law solicitors who can assess and support their case.